zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 ### VSAM

+As mentioned before, VSAM is the storage solution for production.
 For information about the VSAM storage access method, see [Using VSAM as a storage solution through the Caching service](./api-mediation-vsam.md).

 ### Inmemory